A. Any Wood County resident who is 18 years of age or older may obtain an application for notary public by contacting the Court Administration Office.

 A. PROPERTY DESCRIPTION APPROVAL FORM AND JUDICIAL REPORTS.

-1. In cases to quiet title, for partition, and for the marshalling and foreclosure of liens on real property, counsel for plaintiff shall file with the Clerk a Property Description Approval Form along with a stamped “Reviewed” original legal description at the time of the filing of the original complaint or petition.
-(See Appendix P) For those cases pending as of the date of these amendments, plaintiff must file with the Clerk a Property Description Approval Form along with an original legal description stamped “Reviewed” by the Engineer’s Office at the time of filing the Order of Sale.
+1. In cases to quiet title, for partition, and for the marshalling and foreclosure of liens on real property, counsel for plaintiff shall file with the clerk at the time of the filing of the original complaint or petition a property description approval form as contained in Appendix R, and an original legal description stamped “reviewed” by the Wood County Engineer’s Office.

 B. APPRAISER’S FEES AND ACCESS